 The Parsimonious Solutions (Table 5), with the simplest and most direct combinations of conditions that consistently lead to funding (outcome Y=1, present conditions), offer insights into the core factors that enhance a proposal's likelihood of success.
 Complementing this, the intermediate solutions (Table 6) bring more complexity and detail by incorporating additional logical remainders based on their theoretical relevance, thus providing a nuanced view of the conditions that foster successful funding.
 The presence of negated conditions (~) implies asymmetric causality; ie. the absence of certain factors is as important as the presence of others.
 In the context of our study, this is not the case, but it suggests that even the absence of certain conditions can lead to a positive outcome.
 Raw coverage determines the necessity.
 This means that whenever these combinations occur, the outcome is present.
 The threshold is > 0.9, which means that none of the combinations have coverage values that are high.
 In our case, the values vary from 0.133333 to 0.6 (C*E*H*L).
-B*E*F*G*H*M had the second-highest coverage (0.533333).
-Higher coverage suggests being a more important or common path to success.
+B*E*F*G*H*M had the second-highest raw coverage (0.533333).
+Higher coverage suggests a more important or common path to success.
 They appeared in 12 (73.33%) cases with positive outcomes.
 These two combinations include credible methodology, stakeholder engagement, effective dissemination, effective communication, meeting expected impacts, data management, appropriate allocation of resources, and risk assessment.
 As shown in Table 6, the combinations had lower coverage values.
-Combination A*C*D*F*G*H*J*~K*L*M (row coverage of 26.67% and unique coverage of 13.33%).
+Combination A*C*D*F*G*H*J*~K*L*M (raw coverage of 26.67% and unique coverage of 13.33%).
 It shows an example of how a broad set of conditions can effectively contribute to securing funding in the Horizon 2020 programme.
 This combination encompasses nearly all evaluated factors, ranging from stakeholder engagement (B), credible methodology (C), and innovative potential (E) to effective data management (H) and risk assessment (J).
 The 26.67% raw coverage indicates that approximately one-fourth of the successful proposals include this extensive set of conditions.
 The unique coverage of 13.33% further indicates that this particular combination of conditions, although not the most common, uniquely contributes to successful outcomes in a significant subset of cases.

 The unique coverage in Tables 5 and 7 was zero, indicating a significant overlap between the combinations.
 No single combination explains any of the cases.
 Tables 5–8 contain solutions that have a consistency of 1 (perfect consistency), meaning that whenever these combinations occur, the outcome is present.